 How often you run your machine: The life of your washing machine is dependent on how often you run it.
 The more often it’s run, the sooner it will wear down.
 Stick to 5-8 loads of laundry per week, and keep the machine full (without overloading) to be as efficient as possible.

 Don’t overload the washing machine: Avoid cramming large amounts of laundry into the machine at one time.
 It can overload the machine and strain the motor which causes the appliance to wear out faster.
 In addition, it can cause detergent to stick to clothes which, in turn, leaves them feeling dirty more quickly.

 Don’t use too much detergent: Too much detergent can cause buildup and residue which will force your machine to work harder to clean your clothes, leading to a shorter lifespan.
 In addition, your washing machine could overflow from suds.

 Remember to hand wash: Washing things like underwire bras, or clothes with heavy zippers, can cause damage to the interior of your washing machine.

 Regular cleaning: Wipe out the detergent and fabric softener dispenser after every time you use it to prevent clogs or build-up.
 In addition, make sure to deep clean your dishwasher once a month.

 Avoid mold: Mold is one of the biggest issues with washing machines, it leaves clothes smelly and shortens the lifespan of the appliance.
-Always remove wet clothes as soon as possible after washing and, if possible, leave the door open for a while to allow the washing machine to air-dry between use.
+Always remove wet clothes and put them in the dryer as soon as possible after washing and leave the door open for a while to allow the washing machine to air-dry between use.